14 min read read

 react-json-view

 react-json-view was the original popular JSON viewer for React.
-It's still widely used and shows up in countless tutorials and Stack Overflow answers.
+No longer actively maintained (last release 2022), but still widely used.

 npm install react-json-view